eez-open/studio/help/en-US/components/widgets/Meter.md

 # DESCRIPTION

-The Meter widget can visualize data in very flexible ways.
+The `Meter` Widget can visualize data in very flexible ways.
 In can show arcs, needles, ticks lines and labels.

 [More info](https://docs.lvgl.io/8.3/widgets/extra/meter.html)

 # PROPERTIES

-## Scales [DRAFT]
+## Scales

 List of scale definitions.
 The Scale has minor and major ticks and labels on the major ticks.
 One or more indicator can be added to each scales.There are four different type of indicators:

 -   Needle image
 -   Needle line
 -   Scale lines
 -   Arc

 # INPUTS [EMPTY]